 Medicine Medical Student Education

-The Division of General Medicine and Primary Care enjoys the opportunity to teach students, bringing to our learning community a high level of excellence expressed in a rich diversity of accomplishments, talents, interests, and backgrounds.
+Our faculty across the Department of Medicine enjoys the opportunity to teach students, bringing to our learning community a high level of excellence expressed in a rich diversity of accomplishments, talents, interests, and backgrounds.

-Medical school students are eager to work with our faculty, who are well known for emphasizing clinical decision making, the patient-doctor relationship, the social context of health care, communication skills and professionalism in their teaching encounters.
+Our primary learners are the Harvard Medical School students who are eager to work with our faculty.
+Our educators are well known for emphasizing clinical decision-making, the patient-doctor relationship, the social context of healthcare, communication skills, and professionalism in their teaching encounters.

-Practice of Medicine (POM) is the new yearlong state-of-the-art clinical skills course for entering Harvard Medical students.
+Practice of Medicine (POM) is a year-long state-of-the-art clinical skills course for entering Harvard Medical students.
 It is integrated closely with concurrent basic science courses and has four main components.

 Four Components of POM